Welcome to Belle Meadow Farm!

-(Photograph By Mark Sandlin for Alabama NewsCenter piece)
+(Photograph by Mark Sandlin for Alabama NewsCenter feature)

 History of The Farm

 The Black Warrior River region was host to the most thriving Native American city in North America: Moundville.
 These native peoples, called Mississippians by modern anthropologists, made their civilization in and around the black warrior, utilizing various pieces of rich farmland to support their large population.
 Belle Meadow Farm, situated in the very beginning foothills of the Appalachian range, located in southern Tuscaloosa county, is one of the fields in which native peoples most certainly farmed for hundreds, if not thousands, of years before white settlers came to what we now call Alabama.